Alonso de Herrera: Governor of the Province of Paria

 After the death of Ordáz - who was actually governor of the islands in the Amazon estuary, but instead, perhaps due to a mix-up, had taken possession of the Orinoco estuary, which the natives called Paria - Herrera succeeded him.
-In doing so, he came into conflict with the governor of Trinidad Island, Anonio Sedeño, who also claimed the territory of Paria.
+In doing so, he came into conflict with the governor of Trinidad Island, Antonio Sedeño, who also claimed the territory of Paria.
 Sedeño imprisoned Herrera, but was ordered by the Real Audiencia in Santo Domingo to release Herrera, who was then also officially appointed by the Audiencia as governor of the newly created province of Paria.
 In 1534, he had to hand over the governorship to Hierónimo Dortal, who had been appointed the new governor of Paria by the Crown of Spain.
 Because Herrera and Dortal, both longtime retainers of Diego de Ordáz, subsequently worked together, it is possible that Herrera had merely "held the fort" until Dortal returned from Spain with the deeds of appointment - and a well-equipped army of conquistadors.
 Together, they resumed the search for the "Province of Meta".